Training Programs in Clinical Genetics

 Research Opportunities

-Research time is allotted to pursue clinical or basic science projects and residents are encouraged to apply for external research support (KO8, etc.) during their first or second year of training.
-The University of Michigan has a long and distinguished tradition in the field of human genetics, and outstanding research opportunities are available through training program faculty.
+Research time is allotted to pursue clinical or basic science research projects or other scholarly activity.
+The University of Michigan has a long and distinguished tradition in the field of human genetics, and outstanding research opportunities are available through training program faculty as well as faculty in basic science departments, such as Human Genetics.

 Eligibility and Selection